wp-plugins/the-welcomizer/readme.txt

 Thanks for your feedback and support!

+Stay tuned, and do your updates...

+The Welcomizer has Spirit!

 [Donate and buy yourself a gift!](http://www.printfection.com/the_welcomizer) Coupon Code: NowOpen$5
 Discount: $5 off a subtotal of $25+
 Today, March 23rd through March 27th

-Stay tuned, and do your updates...

-The Welcomizer has Spirit!
+Disclaimer:
+Please enter coupon code NowOpen$5 before completing checkout.
+Discount is applied to the subtotal and does not include shipping, taxes, or additional charges.
+Email us if you have questions.
+This offer may not be combined or substituted with any other promotion.
+Coupons valid from 3/23/2011 to 3/27/2011 11:59 pm Mountain Time.

 ∞